andredonandre/congestion-tax-calculator/README.md

 - Unique identification of vehicles is not necessary for this use case

-# Additional work Improvements
+# Additional work/ Improvements
+- The methods functions in calculator can be simplified(refactored).
 - The Data model for the CMS and Project can be conceptualized more extensively with all use cases in mind
-- Data Is currently being stored on a local database but could be moved to a more accessible remote location.
+- Data Is currently being stored on a local database but could be moved to a more accessible remote location(cloud).
 - Times and their respective taxes should be stored outside of the logic.
 - The classification of vehicles can be improved i.e Vehicle types and Classifications should be differentiated